MY PROCESS

 -

 Sewing and crafting with my own designs makes me more sensitive to other crafters and the way they use fabric.
-It also allows me to evaluate the potential of my own art to teach, inspire, and remind.
+It is also fun and meaningful...

 "The aim of art is not to represent the outward appearance of things, but their inward significance." - Aristotle